Crufts In The Dog House Again

 PETA UK, in their article 9 Reasons Crufts Is Messed Up echo the "freak show" feeling.
 "Crufts is all about celebrating dogs who have been bred by humans to have unnatural, exaggerated features".

-Writter for the Independent, Mimi Bekhechi, penned similar thoughts on the event Crufts is a spectacle of cruelty - if you love dogs, you won't watch it this year.
+Writter for the Independent, Mimi Bekhechi, penned similar thoughts on the event Crufts is a spectacle of cruelty.
 It is very well written and well worth a read, discussing not only the GSD situation but the many other breeds also affected.

 Jemima Harrison, writer of the Pedigree Dogs Exposed blog, posted further footage of the winning German Shepherd that was edited out of Channel 4's broadcast.
 The Kennel Club admitted they had deliberately removed this footage following concerns over "the unsound movement of the dog".